Theravada: Textual basis

 This basic outline is based on the threefold discipline.
 The emphasis is on understanding the three marks of existence, which removes ignorance.
 Understanding destroys the ten fetters and leads to Nibbana.

-Theravādins believe that every individual is personally responsible for achieving his or her own self-awakening and liberation, each being responsible for his or her own karma (actions and consequences).
+Theravādins believe that every individual is personally responsible for achieving their own self-awakening and liberation, each being responsible for their own karma (actions and consequences).
 Applying knowledge acquired through direct experience and personal realization is more heavily emphasized than beliefs about the nature of reality as revealed by the Buddha.

 Moral conduct

 Giving (Dana) is an important Buddhist virtue.
 The community of monastics is seen as the most meritorious field of karmic fruitfulness.

 Sīla, meaning moral conduct, is mainly defined as right speech, right action, and right livelihood.
 It is primarily understood through the doctrine of kamma.
 In Theravāda, one's previous intentional actions strongly influence one's present experience.
 Whatever intended actions are carried out will have future consequences, whether in this life or subsequent lives.
 Intention is central to the idea of kamma.
 Actions done with good intentions, even if they have bad results, will not have negative kammic consequences.

 Several sets of precepts or moral trainings (sikkhāpada) guide right action.
 After taking Refuge in the Triple Gems, lay Theravādin Buddhists traditionally take the Five precepts (whether for life or for a limited time) in the presence of Sangha.
 Laypeople also sometimes take an extended set of Eight precepts, which includes chastity during sacred days of observance such as Uposatha.

 Performing good deeds is another important feature of Theravādin Buddhist ethics.
 Doing so is said to make "merit" (puñña), which results in a better rebirth.
 The "ten wholesome actions" is a common list of good deeds: